 Where exceptionally an internally generated asset is capitalised in a company’s accounts at a valuation, sums written off that asset do not give rise to deductible debits.
 That is because the sums written off do not represent expenditure on the asset.
 See CIRD12755.

-Conversely, the accounting gain arising on the valuation (the contra entry to the sum capitalised) is not a taxable credit under Part 8, whether under section 723 (CIRD13050) or otherwise.
+Conversely, the accounting gain arising on the valuation (the contra entry to the sum capitalised) is not a taxable credit under CTA09/PART8, whether under S723 (CIRD13050) or otherwise.

 Circumstances to be distinguished